steveesamson/microform/src/routes/+page.md

 Every validation listed above also comes with a very good default error message.

+## 5. Combining validation rules

-Finally, the validations can be combined to form a complex graph of validations based on use cases by separating each validation rule with a `pipe`, `|`.
+Finally, validations can be combined to form a complex graph of validations based on use cases by separating each validation rule with a `pipe`, `|`.
 For instance, a required field that also should be an email field could be validated thus:

 ```html
 <input